nspcc-dev/neo-go-sc-wrkshp/README.md

 - `transfer` transfers domain with the specified name to the other address (of course, in case if you're the actual owner of the domain requested).
 It requires additional arguments:
    - `domainName` which is the name of domain you'd like to transfer.
    - `toAddress` - the account address you'd like to transfer the specified domain to.
-- `delete` deletes specified domain from the storage.
+- `delete` deletes the specified domain from the storage.
 The arguments:
    - `domainName` which is the name of the domain you'd like to delete.

  In the next steps we'll compile and deploy smart contract.